KoreanSL/Team-Addon/README.md

 remove team
 - /tag <targets> add "team:reset"

+```
 -Teammates can't hit each other
-```
+-The team name is displayed next to your nickname